Last 16 – Day 2 and the 1st Cook from Spain

 - 12 Clams

-Add the tomato pulp and juice and cook until the mixture has slightly darkened in color, scraping up any browned bits from the bottom of the pan, about 3 minutes.
-Add the rice and measured salt and stir to coat in the tomato mixture.
+- Add the tomato pulp and juice and cook until the mixture has slightly darkened in colour, scraping up any browned bits from the bottom of the pan, about 3 minutes.
+Add the Paella Rice and measured salt and stir to coat in the tomato mixture.

-Arrange the king prawns, mussels and clams (hinge-side down) in the rice, nestling them slightly.
-Close the grill and cook until the shellfish have opened, the shrimp are just cooked through, and the rice is tender but still al dente, again about a further 10 to 12 minutes.
+- Arrange the King Prawns, Mussels and Clams (hinge-side down) in the rice, nestling them slightly.
+Close the grill and cook until the shellfish have opened, the prawns are just cooked through, and the rice is tender but still al dente, again about a further 10 to 12 minutes.

-Remove the pan from the grill, cover with foil, and let it stand for 5 minutes.
-Before serving the paella, discard any unopened shellfish and sprinkle the dish with the parsley.
-Serve with the lemon wedges.
+- Remove the pan from the grill, cover with foil, and let it stand for 5 minutes.
+Before serving the Paella, discard any unopened shellfish and sprinkle the dish with the Parsley.
+Serve with lemon wedges.